OpenClassrooms-Student-Center/alumnis/content/students/Alexandre27.md

 # You need to keep the exact same structure for each new project.
 projects:
 - title: Présentez-vous !
-description: J'aime voyager et découvrir de nouvelles choses / https://www.linkedin.com/in/alexandre-tavares-520a5a14a/
+description: Une présentation de moi-même et un lien vers mon LinkedIn.
 # Create a new repository for your images.
 Name it the same as your nickname and profile picture.
-# Image must be here: content/students/Alexandre27/project1.png
+# Image must be here: content/students/yourrepo/project1.png
-image: Alexandre27/projet_1.png
+image: ratus/projet_1.png
 link: http://www.ricochet-jeunes.org/auteurs/recherche/10146-olivier-vogel
 # 'true' makes it fully available.
 # 'false' will add a black layer on the picture.
 IT WILL BE PUBLIC!